394781865/Traffic_sign_detect/README.md

 The code adapted from this [repo](https://github.com/zt706/tensorflow-mtcnn) and [repo](https://github.com/ikhlestov/vision_networks).
 <br>
 We use the [TsingHua-Tencent 100k](http://cg.cs.tsinghua.edu.cn/traffic-sign/) taffic dataset as benchmark.
 Our project uses two-stage architecture liking fast-rcnn.
 The first step proposes the bounding boxes which contain traffic sign.
 The proposing step adopts cascaded networks which compose of three sub_network(propose network, refine network, output network).
-The ideal is similar to mtcnn which is design for face detection and classification, alignment.
+The idea is similar to mtcnn which is design for face detection and classification, alignment.
 In recognition step, the purpose is to put the cropped image from the bounding box into the network to get the predicted label of the cropped image.
 We reference the DenseNet to design our classification network.

 ## Prerequisites
  * Python 3.5